sharmayash05/sentiment_analysis/README.md

-# Text Analysis Project
+# Sentiment Analysis Project

 ## Overview

-This project performs text analysis on articles extracted from provided URLs.
-It retrieves the article's title and content, cleans and processes the text, and calculates various analytical metrics to provide insights into the writing style and readability of the content.
+This project performs text analysis on articles extracted from provided URLs(through APIs).
+It retrieves the article's title and content, cleans and processes the text, and calculates various analytical metrics to provide insights into the writing style, sentiments and readability of the content.

 ## Technologies Used